-Rates of future expected returns are assumed to be risk-free rates in calculating EEV.
+Rates of future returns are assumed to be risk-free rates in calculating EEV.
 However, after-tax investment earnings on assets are expected to be in excess of the risk-free rates.
 This item reflects the expected excess.
-For detail of the expected investment earnings assumptions for the first half of fiscal year 2014, refer to Appendix B.
+For detail of the expected investment earnings assumptions for the fiscal year 2014, refer to "Appendix B: Main EEV Assumptions".